nkhil/portfolio/content/projects/07_pineapple/index.md

 ![pineapple web app](./1.png)

-NOTE: This is still a work in progress.
+NOTE: This is currently a work in progress.

 You can visit the web app [here](https://master.d2sl5soukqzc24.amplifyapp.com/).